chiquitafajita/wellnessjournal/README.md

 Alternatively, you may build this app as an EXE, as an APK for Android devices, or as an iOS app (only possible when running Unity on a Mac computer).
 Navigate to File -> Build Settings to view a list of platforms, click 'Switch Platform' if the one viewed is not already selected, and then click 'Build' to build the app for that platform.
 Refer to the [Unity documentation](https://docs.unity3d.com/Manual/BuildSettings.html) for further guidance if needed.

-### Unit Testing

-Since the app's functionality depends largely on consistent usage, it is difficult to create unit tests for any individual feature.

-Nevertheless, we have developed two unit tests for use in the Unity Editor, using the Unity Test Framework (UTF).

 ## Recent Features

 Since we first demonstrated the project, we have implemented the following new features: